nikolas-ball/campgrounds/README.md

 ### Responsive Design
 ### Authentication:

 User signup and login with username and password, as well as Admin login with admin username and password.
+Password is hashed securely on MongoDB database.

 ### Authorization: